chriscauley/intro_to_programming/DAY2.md

 ValueError: invalid literal for int() with base 10: 'a'
 ```

 What we want is a function that checks to see if `some_number` is a number.
 As you can imagine, if there was a built in function for everything we could want to do for a string then it would be impossible to memorize all the built in functions and naming variables would become very difficult.
-Instead a string has a variety of "memthods".
+Instead a string has a variety of "methods".
 Think of these as functions that automatically use the string as an argument.

 ```python
 >>> not_a_number = 'a'